 High Uncertainty: Customer- or product-oriented

 Developing a digital product for a new business or new customers, or transforming an entire digital experience involves high levels of uncertainty.
 The organizational strategy and goals are known, but exactly how to get there is not.
-Building the right thing requires deeper levels of upfront research and strategy, exploratory design and testing, and iterative design and development execution.
+Building the right thing requires deeper levels of upfront research and strategy, exploratory design and application / software testing, and iterative UI design and development execution.

-This level of uncertainty is best suited to a firm that has strategy, research, design and development strengths and is accustomed to working in high uncertainty initiatives.
+This level of uncertainty is best suited to a firm that has strategy, research, UI/UX design skills, product design and product development strengths and is accustomed to working in high uncertainty initiatives.

-The price for software development should be related to the value being created, the level of uncertainty the firm is operating at, and the quality of the firm’s process and talent.
+The price for a custom software development company should be related to the value being created, the level of uncertainty the firm is operating at, and the quality of the firm’s process and talent.

 They should also ask “What does success look like for this product?” and understand the risks and rewards in play for your organization, both in dollars and other measurables.